 Students will be housed in undergraduate housing for university students.
 In general, the students will have a roommate, and shared bathrooms and common areas.

 Adult workshop staff will be nearby at all times, the living accommodations are controlled-access and the university campuses are regularly patrolled by campus police.
 The health and safety of the attendees is our first priority.

 Does the Rosetta Institute have any research opportunities available to students outside of the workshops?

 There are are a limited number of opportunities available to former students to conduct research at the Institute or to act as teaching assistants on a volunteer or paid basis.
 In addition, there are opportunities for students to help analyze bioinformatic data from home via computer.

 There will be recreational activities in the evenings (for example: bowling at the Student Union) as well as free time, which can be spent relaxing or working on independent research projects.
 There will be 1.5 free days that will include at least one chaperoned field trip.
 Field trips could include a trip to Fishermans’ Wharf in nearby San Francisco, or an excusion to the beach.

-In general, the students will be busy with the class from 9am-5pm, with an hour and a half lunch.
+For residential workshops, the students will be busy with the class from 9am-5pm, with an hour and a half lunch.
 Breakfast will be served before classes start in the morning, and dinner will be served after classes conclude for the day.
 The first one quarter of the workshop will include mostly lecture classes, while the final three quarters of the workshop will be a mixture of lecture, hands-on laboratory classes and computer research for their independent research project.
 For in-person commuter workshops and online workshops, the schedule differs depending on the workshop.

 Yes.
 Laundry detergent will be provided.